New Brochure! Our new brochure, MA in English - Literature, Creative Writing, Composition/English Education (pdf), is now available.

 Welcome to the Master of Arts in English at Sonoma State University.
 We offer options of completing your degree with an emphasis in literary criticism, creative writing, and rhetoric/English education.
 As a whole, we seek to foster scholars and writers who are engaged in dialogue across their discipline-specific course of study.
 We encourage M. A. students to explore their interests across our curriculum.
 Together with their colleagues and faculty mentors, the M. A. cohort participates fully in the life of the English Department.
-The deadline for applications for the 2018-19 year is January 5, 2018 (priority deadline), March 9, 2018 (final deadline).
-Applications received after January 5, 2018 will be reviewed on a space-available basis.
+The deadline for applications for the 2019-20 year is March 10, 2019 (final deadline).
+Applications start October 1st on Cal State Apply.

 The MA in English handbooks below provide information on how to apply to the M.A. in English and helps newly admitted students gain a sense of what to expect as they navigate their way through the program.